Skip to content

 node -r esbuild-register .

-Finally, open your browser and enter http://localhost:5140, you will see the Console Web UI.
-Click the "Sandbox" icon on the left side, then click "Add User" button to create a simulated user.
-Now you can talk to the bot:
+Finally, open your browser and go to http://localhost:5140.
+You will see the Koishi Console WebUI.
+Click on the "Sandbox" icon on the left and click "Add User" at the top of the screen to create a virtual user.
+Now you can interact with the bot:

 A